-This case has caused shockwaves throughout the profession and is also being keenly watched by practising clinicians around the world.
+For seven years, we supported Dr Bawa-Garba and fought hard against this decision by the GMC, which has caused shockwaves throughout the profession and is also being keenly watched by practising clinicians around the world.

 We are continuing to fight hard against what is fast becoming an untenable level of scrutiny, blame and castigation for hard-working doctors.
-Of particular concern for both Medical Protection and the profession is the impact that the decision may have on creating an open, learning culture in healthcare, at a time when the profession is already marred by low morale and fear.
+Of particular concern for both Medical Protection and the profession is the approach taken by the regulator in this case and the impact that the decision may have on creating an open, learning culture in healthcare, at a time when the profession is already marred by low morale and fear.